The Crane School of Music began with a rejected job offer and an idea ahead of its time.

 "I finally told Mr. Watkins that one class period per day was not sufficient time in which to do the work in music that ought to be done in a Normal School, that the only thing that would tempt me to take the position would be the privilege of working out a plan which had been in my mind from the time I completed my Normal course," Julia wrote later.

-"I started a piece of work, the results of which, as seen in the school today, I did not foresee even in my dreams," she wrote.Even today, nearly 130 years after Julia's dream was realized, the tradition of innovation that she embodied continues to flourish at her namesake institution, The Crane School of Music.
+"I started a piece of work, the results of which, as seen in the school today, I did not foresee even in my dreams," she wrote.Even today, more than 135 years after Julia's dream was realized, the tradition of innovation that she embodied continues to flourish at her namesake institution, The Crane School of Music.

 "Crane continues to carry forward what I like to call its 'tradition of innovation,' one that looks back to the core principles upon which the School was built, and constantly seeks new and creative ways to bring them to new generations of students," Dean Michael Sitton said.
 "Crane combines this commitment to music education with an unwavering commitment to high achievement in creativity in performance."